soderlind/super-admin-performance-boost/README.md

 ## Side note

-I wish I did't have to write this plugin and the [Super Admin All Sites Menu](https://github.com/soderlind/super-admin-all-sites-menu#super-admin-all-sites-menu) plugin, but it feels like WordPress Multisite is not ready for the Super Admin role.
+I wish I did't have to write this and the [Super Admin All Sites Menu](https://github.com/soderlind/super-admin-all-sites-menu#super-admin-all-sites-menu) plugin, but it feels like WordPress Multisite is not ready for the Super Admin role.

 I have a multisite with 100+ sites, and the following issues are a pain: